open205/schema-205/README.md

 The first part of the command, `poetry run`, uses Poetry to place the remaining part of the command within a Python virtual environment with all dependencies setup.
 The second part of the command, `doit run`, runs all of the tasks available in the `dodo.py` file.

+5. Using an editor.

+Of course, you can use any editor you desire to edit or explore the Python code and schema documents in our repository.
+However, we recommend [Visual Studio Code](https://code.visualstudio.com/) because of its strong Python integration.
+To get Visual Studio Code to work with Poetry, first follow steps 1-3 above.
+Next, if you are on macOS and do not have command-line integration, [follow these instructions](https://code.visualstudio.com/docs/setup/mac#_launching-from-the-command-line), restart your shell, perform steps 1-3 and return here.
+If you are on Windows, the `code` command is already integrated into your shell.

+From within your running Python environment, type:

+    > poetry shell

+This activates the virtual environment for Poetry.

+    > code .

+This launches Visual Studio Code from within your Poetry environment.
+At the bottom left, choose the Python version you wish to use with the given environment.
+You're now ready to develop using Visual Studio Code!

 ### Developing with Toolkit 205